|Pilot 2nd Lt. John Clay Smith, O-736392 (survived) Portsmith, OH

 a full report of about his escape.
 Afterwards, Smith returned to flying duty but was killed on November 9, 1943

-Until March 2002, the wreckage of this P-38 remained in situ in kunai grass where it force landed near Arufi.
+This P-38 remained in situ in kunai grass where it force landed near Arufi.
 After the crash, the machine guns were removed by an Australian Patrol Officer (kiap) in the area.

 Sandy Brown reports: